noahehall/theBookOfNoah/0current/security/oauth.md

 ### grant types

-- i.e. flows: all require you to register your application with an auth server as the first step
+- i.e. flows: all flows require you to:

+  - register your application with an auth server as the first step: usually receiving a client ID, secret, etc to identify your application
+  - specify the grant type
+  - specify the scopes your application is requesting
+  - have a redirect URI

 - implicit: deprecated; for mobile apps/SPAs
 - authorization code with PKCE: for mobile apps/SPAs
 - client credentials: service accounts/microservices where there isnt a user involved